poushali157/Online-Ecommerce-Website/README.md

 # Online-Ecommerce-Website

-This is fully functional e-commerce website, developed using html,css,js, PHP and MySQL.
+This project was developed as a full-stack learning project to understand real-world e-commerce functionalities like user management, database handling, and dynamic web development.
-It alows usersto browse products,manage their accounts, and experience a dynamic online shopping system.
+It allows users to browse products, manage their accounts, and experience a dynamic online shopping system.

 Feature :